AXErunners/axe/INSTALL.md

-Building AXE
+Building Axe
 =============

-See doc/build-*.md for instructions on building the various elements of the Axe Core reference implementation of AXE.
+See doc/build-*.md for instructions on building the various elements of the Axe Core reference implementation of Axe.